NEET Cutoff 2020 -

 KM Shah Dental College, Vadodara

-After 15% AIQ, the remaining 85% state quota seats will be allotted by respective state counselling committees on the basis of NEET scores.
+After 15% AIQ, the remaining 85% state quota seats will be allotted by respective state counselling committees on the basis of NEET 2020 state wise cutoff scores.
 The cut off of NEET 2020 for 85% state quota seats will be released by designated authorities after the completion of admission.
-The state-wise list of NEET cutoff for state quota seats can be checked from the table below.
+The NEET 2020 state wise cutoff for state quota seats can be checked from the table below.

 NEET Cutoff AP